 Introduced in 1990 in Black Monarch’s Ghost (Set #6034) and the King’s Mountain Fortress, the Ghost Minifigure™ had a black head, white torso, and glow-in-the-dark cowl.
 Originally, Ghost Minifigures had white brick instead of legs, but starting in 1997, Ghosts had white legs.

 Black Knight’s Castle (Set #6086) from 1992 was a black-and-gray, hilltop castle keep that belonged to the Black Knights faction.
+This was the third LEGO® castle designed by Mr. Pedersen.
 In the United Kingdom, it was known as the Black Knight’s Castle, but in the U.S.A. and Canada it was known as the Dungeon Master’s Castle, according to Classic-Castle.com.
 In 1994, it was renamed Black Knight’s Castle in the U.S. and Canada, too, according to Brickipedia.
 The castle had a tower with two half-timber panels and a sloping roof.
 It was only the second castle to have a portcullis behind the drawbridge.
 The Black Knight’s Castle was the first to have a one-piece portcullis rather than a portcullis made of bricks.
 On one side, it could be attached to the Black Monarch’s Castle.
 This set included four Black Knights.
 All four of them carried kite shields.
 Hitherto this point, knights and foot soldiers in this product line carried either triangular or circular shields.
 Two of them had the familiar one-piece, helmets with fixed visors, while the other two had the newer three-piece helmets with visors that flipped open.
 Of these four knights, two rode horses that wore blue-and-black caparisons.
 Each of the two knights with closed helmets had a dragon projecting upward out of his helmet in place of a feather plume.
 The more realistic helmets of the other knights also sported dragons on top.
 Further, they had dragon wings projecting from the sides of their helmets.

 Figure 9 Credits: Courtesy of The LEGO Group Caption: Introduced in 1987, LEGO® Forestmen were a band of archers who lived in hollowed-out trees and boulders.
 The first hideout was Camouflaged Outpost (Set #6066).
 They dressed like Errol Flynn (1909-1959) in The Adventures of Robin Hood (1938).